-7.35 It is a statutory requirement for the Council to maintain an adequate supply of minerals and maintain a minimum 10-year land bank of permitted aggregate reserves throughout the plan period.
-To do this the Council will protect existing minerals resources, reserves and infrastructure from inappropriate development and ensure sufficient reserves have been permitted to provide the 25-years' worth that would ensure a minimum 10-year land bank at the end of the plan period.
+It is a statutory requirement for the Council to maintain a 10-year land bank of permitted minerals reserves throughout the plan period.
+To do this the Council will protect existing reserves from inappropriate development and ensure sufficient reserves have been permitted to provide the 25-years' worth of permitted reserves that would ensure the 10-year land bank at the end of the plan period.
+In addition to this the Council will encourage the use and re-use of secondary aggregates as far as possible.